HoucemF/Internal-Simulation-Networks-for-Autonomous-Vehicles/README.md

 # Instructions

-These instructions are for ubuntu 18.04 and suppose that you use the anaconda/miniconda package manager
+These instructions are for Ubuntu 18.04 and suppose that you use the anaconda/miniconda package manager

 ## Installation Guide
 First of all, create an environment using the yaml file in environments, this environment uses Python 3.7